s-chandr/atlan-daisy-task/README.md

 to fix it when the rules generate a flag.
 ```
 ### Various Approches/ideas : -
 There can be two approached :
 1 .
-Checking during insertion:
+Checking during insertion: After the data gets collected from html form, at server side simple logics can validate the incoming data and on wrong data it can notify.
 ``` shell
 @app.route("/personadd", methods=['POST'])
 def personadd():